DanielAlmazan/DanielAlmazan.github.io/Writerside/topics/API/Trabajador/Trabajador.md

 > Accepts two optional query parameters: `fechaIni` and `fechaFin` {style=note}

 > Returns a list of all the completed tasks of a worker by its ID.
 > If the worker has no completed tasks, it will return an empty list.
-> If
 > If the worker does not exist, it will return an error message.

 <tabs>